 Gouda is one of the most popular cheeses in the Netherlands, named after the city of Gouda, where it is traditionally bought and sold.
 This is a semi-hard cheese made with cow’s milk and patiently aged.
 Gouda is mild and creamy when young and becomes increasingly sharp with age.
 Gouda is aged anywhere from a few weeks to 7 years depending upon the characteristics desired.
 The Dutch have had a lot of time to perfect this cheese as written records first mention it in the 12th Century.

-Gouda is great on cheese boards, in desserts like this Apple Gouda Hand Pie Recipe, as a snack in Gouda Cheese Crisps, or for lunch in this Roasted Pepper Gouda Grilled Cheese.
-You can probably tell that I, like the Dutch, am a big fan of gouda, and if you want to know more check out Gouda Cheese 101.
+Gouda is great in desserts like this Apple Gouda Hand Pie Recipe, as a snack in Gouda Cheese Crisps, or for lunch in this Roasted Pepper Gouda Grilled Cheese.
+You can probably tell that I, like the Dutch, am a big fan of gouda.
+Here’s how to use gouda cheese best!

 Grana Padano is a popular Italian hard cheese made from skimmed cow’s milk and aged at least a year.
 You can use it in any recipe you would use parmesan.
 We are partial to it on this Everyday Kale Salad.